zth/rescript-relay/rescript-relay-documentation/docs/tutorial/3-query-basics.md

 <details>
 <summary>Deep dive: Queries are Static</summary>

 All of the GraphQL strings in a Relay app are pre-processed by the Relay compiler and removed from the resulting bundled code.
 This means you can’t construct GraphQL queries at runtime — they have to be static string literals so that they’re known at compile time.
-But it comes with major advantages.
+This comes with major advantages:

 First, it allows Relay to generate type definitions for the results of the query, making your code more type-safe.